kubedb/cli/docs/reference/kubedb_delete.md

       --grace-period int        Period of time in seconds given to the resource to terminate gracefully.
 Ignored if negative.
 Set to 1 for immediate shutdown.
 Can only be set to 0 when --force is true (force deletion). (default -1)
   -h, --help                    help for delete
       --ignore-not-found        Treat "resource not found" as a successful delete.
 Defaults to "true" when --all is specified.
-      --include-uninitialized   If true, the kubectl command applies to uninitialized objects.
-If explicitly set to false, this flag overrides other flags that make the kubectl commands apply to uninitialized objects, e.g., "--all".
-Objects with empty metadata.initializers are regarded as initialized.
       --now                     If true, resources are signaled for immediate shutdown (same as --grace-period=1).
   -o, --output string           Output mode.
 Use "-o name" for shorter output (resource/name).
   -R, --recursive               Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.